logo for marriage-success-secrets.com

 These statistics about children and divorce are pretty shocking, aren’t they?

-The DEATH of a parent is LESS devastating to a child than a DIVORCE.
+The DEATH of a Parent is LESS Devastating to a Child than Divorce.
 (Even I wouldn’t believe this if I didn’t see the statistic myself.)

 9. Following divorce, children are fifty percent more likely to develop health problems than two parent families.
 (Angel, Worobey, “Single Motherhood and Children’s Health”)